Generic selectors

 Nnamdi Azikiwe Stadium, named after Nigeria's first president, has a capacity of 22,000.
 It is one of the oldest stadiums in Nigeria and boasts a rich history of hosting colourful cultural, political, and sporting events.

 In 1999, Nnamdi Azikiwe Stadium hosted several FIFA World Youth Championships.
 Nigeria lost 3-1 to Mali in a quarterfinal clash at the venue.
-Another notable football tournament that has taken place at Mnadmdi Azikiwe Stadium is the FIFA U-17 World Cup in 2009.
+Another notable football tournament that has taken place at the Mnadmdi Azikiwe Stadium is the FIFA U-17 World Cup in 2009.

 Stephen Keshi Stadium